Co Sleeping With Baby: A Solution For Sleep Problems?

-Co sleeping tends to be a controversial topic; some parents are adamant that co sleeping is the best and most natural sleeping arrangement for all families, while others are just as adamant about the dangers of co sleeping with a baby.
+Co sleeping tends to be a controversial topic.
+Some parents are adamant that co sleeping is the best and most natural sleeping arrangement for all families.
+Others are just as adamant about the dangers of co sleeping with a baby.

-All that aside, though, what we’ve found in our years spent working with tired families is that, far from being interested in the debate, exhausted moms and dads have a far more pressing about question co sleeping:
+All controversy aside, what we’ve found in our 15+ years of working with tired families is that exhausted parents have a far more pressing about question co sleeping:

 “If I co sleep, will my baby and I FINALLY get some uninterrupted sleep?”

-That’s understandable – for every parent who co sleeps out of deep attachment parenting convictions, there are many more who are interested in co sleeping purely because they are sooooo tired, and will do just about anything for better sleep.
+That’s understandable!
+For every parent who co sleeps out of deep attachment parenting convictions, there are many more who are interested in co sleeping purely because they are sooooo tired.
+These parents will do just about anything for better sleep.

-And that’s the topic we’re examining today, parents – will co sleeping work as a solution to your family’s sleep challenges?
+And that’s the topic we’re examining today!
+Will co sleeping work as a solution to your family’s sleep challenges?
 Read on for details!

 Co Sleeping Versus Bed Sharing: Defining Our Terms